james-sciortino/ise-teams-bot/ise-readme.md

 ### [View All ANC Endpoints](https://developer.cisco.com/docs/identity-services-engine/2.7/#!anc-endpoint/api-reference)

 #### Function
-* View all endpoints that have been assigned to a quarantine ANC policy.
+* View all endpoints that have been assigned to a ANC quarantine policy.
 #### Purpose
-* The best way to verify an ANC policy has been programmatically successfully.
+* Verify an ANC policy has been applied successfully to a specific endpoint.
 #### Headers
 * Content-Type: application/json
 * Accept: application/json